emcuttsy/monoglot-anxiety/content/english/blog/is-it-worth-hiring-a-language-tutor-as-a-beginner.md

 * Model the correct use of forms you need to learn during conversation
 * Recommend level-appropriate content for comprehensible input
 * Customize the lesson material to expose you to the words most relevant to you and your life first
+* Help you understand your level and your weak points
 * Be a source of accountability that keeps you consistent
 * Motivate you and inspire your interest in the language